awsdocs/amazon-fsx-file-gateway-user-guide/doc_source/GettingStarted-service-endpoint-file.md

 You can activate your gateway using:
 + A public service endpoint and have your gateway communicate with AWS storage services over the public internet\.
-+ A public service endpoint and have your gateway communicate with AWS storage services using a virtual private cloud \(VPC\) endpoint, which is private\.
++ A private service endpoint and have your gateway communicate with AWS storage services using a virtual private cloud \(VPC\) endpoint, which is private\.

 ------
 #### [ New console ]